 Colors of Rice

-Also, upon Tita Nollie's suggestion, I featured the desserts found in IRRI's 2016 calendar.
-These desserts were made by three chefs we've befriended through the journey into the nuances of flavours of heirloom rice: Sharwin Tee, Jessie Sincioco, and Margarita Fores.
-The challenge, of course, was that it's difficult to get decent photos of the food from the calendar itself because of the calendar lay-out.
-So I had to get screen grabs of the food photos from the YouTube video introducing the calendar.
+Also, upon Tita Nollie's suggestion, I featured the desserts in IRRI's 2016 calendar.
+These desserts were made by three chefs we've befriended during our journey into the nuances of heirloom rice flavours: Sharwin Tee, Jessie Sincioco, and Margarita Fores.
+The challenge was that the calendar layout made getting decent photos of the food difficult.
+So, I had to get screen grabs of the food photos from the YouTube video introducing the calendar.

-First up was Sharwin's chocolate heirloom rice pudding, aka champorado, in which he used Kalinga Jekot.
+The first was Sharwin's chocolate heirloom rice pudding, aka champorado, which he used for Kalinga Jekot.
 For his recipe, he used cocoa powder and Choc-Nut.
 The Choc-Nut gave a more nutty flavour to his version of the Filipino classic breakfast... but wait, he threw another curve ball when he added garbanzos and banana fritters into the mix.
 This was definitely not regular champorado.

 Filipino cuisine is known for counterpoints; for Sharwin's champorado, this concept was illustrated by the smoked bacon topping the champorado.
 Sweet and salty, a good combination.
-Typically, champorado is paired with tuyo for everyday consumption; but the combination of ingredients suggests that this champorado version is meant to be eaten during special occasions.
+Typically, champorado is paired with tuyo for everyday consumption, but the combination of ingredients suggests that this champorado version is meant to be eaten on special occasions.

-Next, I talked briefly about Gaita's recipe for black rice sticky pudding with amaretti and chestnut cream.
+Next, I discussed Gaita's black rice sticky pudding recipe with amaretti and chestnut cream.
 For this dish, she used Balatinaw (from the Mountain Province).
-Amaretti cookies were crushed and added to the Balatinaw pudding mix; the amaretti's almond taste was complementary to the sweetness of the pudding and to slightly bitter taste of the Balatinaw.
+The amaretti cookies were crushed and added to the Balatinaw pudding mix; the amaretti's almond taste complemented the sweetness and the slightly bitter Balatinaw.
 The chestnuts, on the other hand, lent a nutty and sweet potato taste to the dish.

-Bittersweet... a classic counterpoint in flavours as well.
-The decadence of the ingredients, once again, indicated the target audience of the recipe.
-It's not for our everyday consumption; rather, we eat something like this for special occasions.
+Bittersweet is also a classic flavour counterpoint.
+Once again, the decadence of the ingredients indicated the recipe's target audience.
+It's not for everyday consumption; we eat something like this for special occasions.

 Lastly, I talked about Jessie's Ominio mochi balls.
-Inside these balls was a paste that contains sweet potato.
-So my impression is that Jessie and Gaita were exploring similar aspects of food flavours.
-However, the sesame seeds and the coconut gratings provided contrasts in textures for the mochi balls, rather than in flavours (although the roasted flavour in them probably provided flavour contrasts too).
+Inside these balls was a paste that contained sweet potato.
+So, Jessie and Gaita explored similar aspects of food flavours.
+However, the sesame seeds and the coconut gratings provided contrasts in textures for the mochi balls rather than in flavours (although the roasted flavour in them probably provided flavour contrasts, too).
 This dish probably packs a lot of crunch to it.

 Again, another dish designed for special occasions.

 Which brings me back to the paper that I co-wrote.
-See, in that paper, we featured a study about Filipino consumption patterns viewed from a gastronomic systems research framework.
-In this way, we see that the socioeconomic and cultural contexts of consumers (in this study, middle- to high-income Filipinos eating premium quality rice) dictate the eating occasions, which are then associated with dishes, which are then linked with ingredients.
-Our goal was to find intervention entry points to increase the market share of heirloom rice, which (at the moment) are sold at very high prices (three times that of regular rice).
-Expert elicitation showed that there are five categories of eating occasions and rice cakes and rice delicacies such as those prepared by the chefs are typically eaten during special occasions (e.g., fiesta, wedding receptions), during Christmas and New Year (separated from the other special occasions), and during snack time.
-For each of these three categories of occasions, heirloom rice was seen, by the experts, to be fit for substitution for the typical rice used half of the time; which means that the potential market share of heirloom rice for kakanins is less than 6%.
+In that paper, we featured a study about Filipino consumption patterns viewed from a gastronomic systems research framework.
+In this way, we see that the socioeconomic and cultural contexts of consumers (in this study, middle- to high-income Filipinos eating premium quality rice) dictate the eating occasions, which are then associated with dishes and linked with ingredients.
+Our goal was to find intervention entry points to increase the market share of heirloom rice, which (at the moment) is sold at very high prices (three times that of regular rice).
+Expert elicitation showed that there are five categories of eating occasions, and rice cakes and rice delicacies, such as those prepared by the chefs, are typically eaten during special occasions (e.g., fiesta, wedding receptions), during Christmas and New Year (separated from the other special occasions), and during snack time.
+For each of these three categories of occasions, heirloom rice was seen by the experts to be fit for substitution for the typical rice used half of the time, which means that the potential market share of heirloom rice for kakanins is less than 6%.

-Not such a big market.
+It's not such a big market.
 This indicates that we shouldn't limit our use of specialty rice (in this case, heirloom rice) for kakanins.
-We should find more wiggle room for its adoption.
+We should find more room for its adoption.
 How about expanding the promotion of heirloom rice to lunch and dinner occasions?
-Heirloom rice has a potential market share of 36% if these get expanded use during lunch and dinner.
+If this is done, heirloom rice has a potential market share of 36%.

 A thought that needs to be put out there.
 A paradigm that needs to be disrupted.
-Hopefully, my presentation earlier has opened more ideas at PhilRice. and we'll be able to develop more collaborative work with them into this field.
+Hopefully, my earlier presentation has opened up more ideas for PhilRice.
+And we'll be able to develop more collaborative work with them in this field.

 Comments